In News

 Dr. Erenberg provides consult services to communities across the United States that wish to start similar projects in their cities.
 Through the generosity of the Glazer Family Endowment Fund and the Aaron H. and Ruth Somberg Krantz Endowment Fund of the JFO Foundation, Dr. Erenberg will spend Tuesday and Wednesday, May 27 and 28, in Omaha speaking to teachers of Omaha and Lincoln synagogue religious schools, the Pennie Z. Davis Child Development Center, and Friedel Jewish Academy.
 She will also talk with families of Jewish adults who have developmental disabilities and live in Omaha and Lincoln.

-Established in 2009, Libenu opened its first group home in Skokie serving six clients in 2011.
+Established in 2009, Libenu opened its first group home in Skokie serving six residents in 2011.
 A second home, which serves young women, the first of its kind in Chicago, opened in 2013.
 A third group home opens this month.
-A day program provides vocational, recreational, and educational opportunities for the clients.
+A day program provides vocational, recreational, and educational opportunities for the residents.

-Lizzie, a client of Libenu and Dr. Erenberg
+Lizzie, a resident of Libenu and Dr. Erenberg

-Lizzie, a client of Libenu and Dr. Erenberg
+Lizzie, a resident of Libenu and Dr. Erenberg

 Dr. Erenberg is also the chair of the Department of Education and a professor at Blitstein Institute of Hebrew Theological College in Chicago.
 She maintains a private practice for the diagnostic evaluation, remediation, and advocacy of children and adults with special needs.
 Dr. Erenberg is the Special Needs Consultant to the Community Foundation for Jewish Education and the Board of Jewish Education of Chicago.